The Tyranny of Inherited Dreams And What to do About Them

-As a professional dream planner I know a thing or two about dreams.
+As a dream alchemist I know a thing or two about dreams.
 I dive deep with my clients every day to help them figure out what they really want, and how to get it.
 Together we define a new path for their dream career or business.

 Women come to me when they’re at a crossroad in their lives.
 They’ve been feeling that something’s off – sometimes for a really long time – and can’t ignore it any more.

 They’re stuck in unfulfilling careers.